yeximing/UCAgent-doc/README.en.md

 **Q: Why is there residual information from the last execution?**

-**A:** By default, UCAgent will search for the `.ucagend_info.json` file from the working directory to load the last execution information and continue executing.
-If historical information is not required, please delete the file or use the parameter `--no-history` to ignore the loading history.
+**A:** By default, UCAgent reads `.ucagent_info.json` in the working directory to resume the last execution.
+If you don't need history, delete that file or pass `--no-history`.

 ### Contributing